-Tori Cowger is an FXB Health & Human Rights Fellow.
-She is a social epidemiologist whose research focuses on understanding and eliminating health inequities.
+Tori Cowger (she/her) is a social epidemiologist whose research focuses on understanding and eliminating health inequities.
 Specifically, she is interested in social and structural determinants of infectious diseases and substance use related harms, health impacts of racism in the criminal legal system, geospatial methods, and social networks.
 Her current work blends public health research, practice, and advocacy dedicated to eliminating the unnecessary, and inequitable, and unacceptable toll of structural racism and social inequities on the health individuals and communities in the context of the ongoing Covid-19 and overdose epidemics in the U.S.